What to do if you get sick in Japan

 You might ask why I didn’t look for info in my 901-page Lonely Planet.
 Yes, I did and didn’t.
 I looked for the name of a hospital in Kanazawa, but I found no information.

-The one thing I did overlook in those 901 pages was that in the back of the book, Lonely Planet suggests not going to a clinic but instead going straight to a hospital if you find yourself in need of medical care in Japan.
+The one thing I did overlook in those 901 pages was that in the back of the book, Lonely Planet suggests not going to a clinic but instead going straight to a hospital if you need medical care in Japan.
 And yes, that is what I should have done.

-The next morning I checked with the front desk at the hostel for suggestions on where to go.
+The next morning, I checked with the hostel’s front desk for suggestions on where to go.
 You’d think they would know, wouldn’t you?
-But they had absolutely no idea what to do about a foreigner in need of medical assistance.
+But my hostel had absolutely no idea what to do about a foreigner in need of medical assistance.

 They did look up the clinic at the train station for me and found the address.
 They suggested not calling and instead just showing up because if they called and said a foreigner wanted to come in, they’d refuse to see me.
 It’s better to just show up.